Dilsukhnagar metro station

 The Dilsukhnagar Metro Station is located on the Red Line of the Hyderabad Metro in India.
 It is near to Mega Theatre, Imint Financial Sol (Stock Market training institute), Sai Baba Temple, Konark Theatre, Dilsukh Nagar Bus Depot, Rajdhani Theatre and Pragathi Degree College.

 History

 It was opened on 24 September 2018.

 The station

 Structure

 Dilsukhnagar elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.